 It is worldwide!
 This first unit is more based in North America but the other units will be going through continents, learning about the earth, space, the human body, oceans around the world, and we will be doing world history for this year.
 If you live anywhere other than North America and are concerned about that, this year it won't be a problem other than maybe in this first unit which applies to both Canada and the US.
 Next year I may go into more specific US history but have Canadian socials add ons coming this year as well for my fellow Canadians.

 Do you take PO numbers here in Alberta or BC?

-We currently accept PO's from HCOS, Ascend, TLA and RCOA, Christian Distance Learning School, Wisdom and NorthStar Academy.
+We currently accept PO's from HCOS, Ascend, TLA and RCOA, Christian Distance Learning School, Wisdom, NorthStar Academy and Christian Homelearn's eStreams.
 If your school is not on this list, send us an email with your school name and email and we will contact them and let you know.
 Please put your school name and PO# in the subject line (not your actual PO number, just that exact word) so I can search it and find your email to let you know if I am able to accept it or not.